 Another use is in architecture.
 Modifying the layout of a building according to the flow of users is now very common.
 Uber, Waze, shopping centres and governments are using these technologies to optimise our journeys and parcel collection points.

-The IoT is an extraordinary market: by 2025, we're talking about several billion connected objects and a market worth more than $1,100 billion, excluding hardware, according to a study by the GSMA, the trade association for mobile network operators.
+The IoT is an extraordinary market: by 2025, there will be several billion connected objects and a market worth more than $1,100 billion, excluding hardware, according to a study by the GSMA, the trade association for mobile network operators.

 Is there a link between psychology and the IoB?